Van Staal Bailed VSB 250 : The Review

 Underneath the spool, four Allen screws secure the rotor to the reel's body.
 The thickness of the main shaft is obvious in this photo.
 With a diameter of 7.2 mm (0.28") this shaft is among the thickest ever used on a spinning reel.
 It's made of titanium and is unrealistically lightweight when held in one's hand!

-The rotor of the bailed VS features the supporting arches design that Daiwa later introduced on their first tier Zaion rotors of the Certate and Saltiga.
-Daiwa needed that to reinforce those plastic rotors, but on the VS it's done on a solid one-piece aluminium rotor which makes it as strong as much beefier and heavier rotors.
+The rotor of the bailed VS features supporting arches similar to what Daiwa later introduced on its first tier Zaion rotor found on the likes of the Certate and Saltiga.
+Daiwa needed arches to reinforce that plastic rotor, but on the VS it's done on a solid one-piece aluminium rotor which makes it very strong while weighing less than beefier rotors found on some other reels.
 Those arches redistribute the forces over a larger area and reduce the flexing of the rotor arm under heavy load.
 Actually I'd say that the rotor arm of the VS bends less than the rotor of a Stella SW does under similar load.

 Full marks for this powerful and aesthetically pleasing rotor.